An Ultimate Guide to Rent in Dubai – Costs Revealed for Both Tenants and Landlords

 What’s Included?

-Well, what’s included or not included depends upon the owner of the property and the type of property.
+Well, what’s included depends on the property’s owner and type.

 • Basic Rent of the Property

-It is the core amount that you need to pay to get hold of the property.
+It is the core amount that you need to pay to acquire the property.
 Basic rent of the property represents the ticket and the right to live there.

 Note* Utilities such as water and electricity are sometimes not included in this!